-Despite the use of very high temperatures, the cooking time is short; this assists in the maintaining of flavor and promotes the retention of nutrients.
+Despite the use of a very high temperature, the cooking time is short; this assists in the maintaining of flavor and promotes the retention of nutrients.

-If one sears their food in a pan, it is considered healthier than the deep-frying cooking method, as a substantially less amount of oil is needed.
+If one is searing meat in a pan, it is considered healthier than the deep-frying cooking method, as a substantially less amount of oil is needed.

 Also Read: Best Pellet Grills for Searing

 The next time to see that searing your protein or vegetable is part of your new recipe, you do not have to worry.

 Searing is the technique of cooking food at a high temperature for a short period so that a delicious brown crust forms, which is used for the primary purpose of adding flavor to food.